 Arrabbiata (the Italian word for angry) is a Roman sauce of garlic, tomatoes and red chili cooked in olive oil.
-This recipe, inspired by RAGBRAI vendor Pastafari, offers several variations.
+This recipe, inspired by a RAGBRAI vendor, offers several variations.
 Serve cooked penne with either a spicy red sauce or with a classic green pesto sauce.
 Optional toppings include rosemary-crusted grilled salmon or grilled summer squash.

 True Butterscotch Pie